Macmod/goblob/README.md

 # TODO
 * Improve project structure
 * Check blob domain for NXDOMAIN before trying wordlist to save bandwidth
+* Compute total size of each container and show it in the results

 # License
 The MIT License (MIT)